 PROCEDURE:

 Activity 1: Search the internet for three “network analyzer” products.
 After you compile three, create a table, and show the feature comparison of the three.
 Finally, choose one that you feel would be best for a small company of two-hundred of employees and prepare a recommendation.
+Very good